Your waist tells you more than you think!

 LRC091_amy&steve

 A Henry Herbert three-piece suit for the wedding of Mr Steve Hunter.
-Mr Hunter is a Cardiothoracic surgeon in the North West of England and is a fascinating professional to talk to.
+Mr Hunter is a Cardiothoracic surgeon in the North West of England and is a fascinating professional to converse with.
 We chose a glorious fabric from Hield, a Huddersfield based mill and one not a million miles away from where Mr Hunter works.

 En France, enhanced by a Henry Herbert Morning Suit